Language shift: Philippines

 One of the problems of Kinaray-a is its written form, as its unique "schwa sound" is difficult to represent in orthography.
 As time goes by, Kinaray-a has disappeared in many areas it was once spoken especially in the island of Mindoro and only remnants of the past remain in such towns as Pinamalayan, Bansud, Gloria, Bongabong, Roxas, Mansalay, and Bulalacao in Oriental Mindoro and Sablayan, Calintaan, San Jose, and Magsaysay in Occidental Mindoro, as Tagalog has become the standard and dominantly recognised official language of these areas.

 Palawan has 52 local languages and dialects.
 Due to this diversity, internal migration and mass media, Tagalog has effectively taken over as the lingua franca on the island.
 Same case what happened to Mindanao, it has many native languages and dialects but due to internal migration which started during Spanish era until to this day from people of Visayas and Visayan languages suddenly became the widely spoken languages in the island and some of the local languages are getting influenced and slowly losing its original form.

-In Luzon, the regions of Camarines Norte and Pampanga have seen a shift to Tagalog.
+In Luzon, the provinces of Camarines Norte, Camarines Sur, and Pampanga have seen a shift to Tagalog, this is because of proximity of the provinces to the native Tagalog-speaking provinces and migration from those.
+Other Central Luzon areas experience the same situation, like north Nueva Ecija where the dominant native language is Ilocano shifted to Tagalog (many of those who speak Ilocano speak it as second language) and Zambales, there is a shift from Sambal to Ilocano and/or Tagalog.
+Similarly, younger generations in Davao City are increasingly shifting from Cebuano to Tagalog as their primary language.

+Romania

+The localized version of Latin emerged from the interaction of indigenous people and the Roman state over a long stretch of time—including a long time after the Roman army withdrew from to the southern shore of the Danube in 271.